sirius-beck/archlinux-sc/README.md

 A simple Arch Linux installation script

+## For non-NVidia users

+I made this script in one afternoon, for my personal use, so currently the script automatically installs only the NVidia GPU drivers, if you use another one, comment out line `257` in the file [post-install.sh](archzen/post-install.sh#L257) and after the installation is complete, install your GPU drivers manually.

+Feel free to submit a PR if you want to add this functionality.

 ## How to use

 1. Clone this repository and navigate to the script folder.